dustinpfister/blog_posts/_posts/js-array-from.md

 layout: post
 categories: js
 id: 597
-updated: 2021-04-13 11:09:08
+updated: 2021-04-13 11:12:10
-version: 1.11
+version: 1.12
 ---

 If I want to create an array from something other than an array, such as a string, or an object of a constructor other than that of Array there are a number of ways of doing so.
 For example when it comes to having a string of a bunch of numbers with each number separated by a comma I can use the String.split prototype method to create an array of substrings where each substring is one of the numbers.
+However in this post I am mainly going to be writing about the [Array.from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) static method that will work okay with array like objects, however it will not always work out so great in other situations sometimes.

-There is of course the [Array.from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) static method that will work okay with array like objects, however it will not always work out so great in other situations sometimes.
-There are of course other options here and there without having to write some sort of method by hand, which I should always go for first an foremost as i hate waisting time making my own methods for simple tasks like this.
-For example in the string prototype there is the split prototype method that more often then not works great for creating an array from a string.
+The array from method might work okay with array like objects, but even then it might not always work out the way I want it to deeding on what I am trying to do.
+For example when it comes to making a copy of an array, the array from method might work okay when it comes to making a shallow copy of an array, but not a deep one.

+There are of course other options here and there without having to write some sort of method by hand, which I should always go for first an foremost as I hate waisting time making my own methods for simple tasks like this.
 So in this post I will be looking at the array from static method as well as a number of other options for creating an array from something other than an array in javaScript.

 <!-- more -->